4 Ways To Use Geospatial Data To Optimize Your Business

 Geospatial data can also be key to helping new businesses secure the financing they need to get off the ground.

-Take the example of a chef that has decided to open a new restaurant and has chosen a tentative location for their venue.
+Take the example of a chef that has decided to open a new restaurant and has chosen a tentative location for the venue.
 By using foot traffic data combined with other geospatial datasets, he or she can determine the restaurant’s predicted true trade area and analyze consumer demand – and make a strong case for the venue’s future success.

 Placer.ai’s Integrated Geospatial Data Solution

+This is where Placer.ai comes in.
 Placer.ai’s easy-to-use location intelligence platform provides businesses with the integrative tools they need to effectively utilize geospatial data.

 Placer’s Data Marketplace